 All the lasers and lassos and Aquaman kin can’t put this comic book franchise together again.
-Studio dictates, glimmers of personality from its female characters and slight moments of inspiration from temporary script doctor Joss Whedon are the only redeemable qualities of Zack Snyder’s Justice League (C), more a series course correction than standalone story of interest.
+Studio strong arming, glimmers of personality from its female characters and slight moments of inspiration from temporary script doctor Joss Whedon are the only redeemable qualities of Zack Snyder’s 2017 Justice League (C), more a series course correction than standalone story of interest.
 After confusing the motivations of cherished DC Universe icons and draining them of literal color in the previous installment, there’s a bit more shine on this apple, although it’s still kinda rotten.
 The plot, centering on alien supervillain Steppenwolf who wields three dangerous cosmic cubes that would be the envy of Q*bert and Coily, is superfluous to getting the comic book ensemble together to fight him (great, another origin story with a bass-voiced CGI antagonist!)
 Jason Momoa is brash but hardly makes a splash, his superhero of the seas largely sidelined in battle.
 The miscast Ezra Miller’s fast-moving Flash is relegated to awkward comic relief.
 Ray Fisher as Cyborg is mainly seen fussing around with technology and might as well be mute, since he has so few lines.
-At least the luminous Gal Gadot as Wonder Woman improves every sequence she is in, and Amy Adams’s Lois Lane shows some signs of life in an extended cameo.
+At least the luminous Gal Gadot as Wonder Woman improves every sequence she is in, and Amy Adams as Lois Lane shows some signs of life in an extended cameo.
 Ben Affleck sleepwalks through his role as Batman, leaving a hollow core in the protagonist circle.
 So we are left with watching contemplations of re-animating Henry Cavill’s Superman and witnessing the super troop fight a bento box toting baddie and his army of insects for a very long final act.
 The best two sequences in the entire film are in the final credits.
 Ultimately this anemic entry into the DC canon wins just a little simply for stopping the hemorrhaging.